Ontotext-AD/terraform-azure-graphdb/README.md

 After applying the Terraform code, you must perform the following steps:

 Add VMs or VMSS to Backend Pool: Manually add your Virtual Machines (VMs) or Virtual Machine Scale Sets (VMSS) to the Application Gateway’s backend pool as targets.
-Upgrade VMs: Ensure your VMs are upgraded so that the Application Gateway can recognize them as valid targets.
+Upgrade VMs: Ensure the VMs in the VMSS are upgraded to the latest model.
+This is needed so that the Application Gateway can recognize them as valid targets.
 Network Security Group (NSG) Configuration: Ensure that the VMSS has the necessary access to the Application Gateway by configuring the Network Security Group (NSG) rules to allow traffic between them.

 ## Local Development